aautio/react-modal-image/CONTRIBUTING.md

 ## Building

-* `yarn build` will build the component for publishing to yarn and also bundle the demo app.
+* `yarn build` will build the component for publishing to npmjs and also bundle the demo app.

 * `yarn clean` will delete built resources.